ddbj/www/_dra/submission-e.md

 * Run (prefixDRR)
 * Analysis (prefix DRZ)

+Regarding how to cite accession numbers, see [FAQ: Which accession numbers should be cited in publication?](/faq/en/cite-accession-e.html).

 ## Data release  {#data-release}

 After the registered data is loaded into the database, the Status becomes "complete (private)".